SHASHANK616/Website_Education/README.md

-# Website_Education The is the html, css and js file for the Educational website.
+# Website_Education This is the html, css and js file for the Educational website.